marcusgia2505/classsExGameInstructions/docs/Develop.rst

 ==========

 Parameters are global variables that can be adjusted in the lecture mode directly before starting the experimenters.
 You can define parameters to enable adaptation of the game for lecturers without any knowledge of how to edit games.
 You can then play the same game several times with different parameters.
 This feature is very useful if you want to introduce some flexibility in the game.

+.. note:: Parameters are initialized at the start of the game.
+They are read-only.
+They are the same for all participants.

 You can define parameters by clicking on the *parameter* button in the top bar of the editing mode.
 Here you can see all defined parameters for the active game, edit them and add new ones.
 After adding a parameter, you can use it as global variable in the whole game.